 Finally, we add to the literature on conflict participation.
-How to structure incentives in a military setting is important - precisely because the standard tools of personnel economics are likely to be blunt (Acemoglu et al. 2020; Costa and Kahn 2003).
-While our findings refer to a specific setting and group of individuals, every army - and many non-military organizations - use non-financial incentives to create status competition amongst employees (Frey 2007; Besley and Ghatak 2008; Moldovanu et al. 2007).
-Military data on pilots allows us to use individual-level outcome data and to measure risk-taking.
-We find that high-powered incentives - in the form of public recognition - may backfire precisely because concerns about relative standing can induce too much risk-taking.10 Whereas the literature on incentives in the military has traditionally emphasized the importance of collaborative effort (Stouffer et al. 1949; McPherson 1997; Van Creveld 2007), we highlight the importance of individual incentives and personal competition as key determinants of military performance.
+How to structure incentives in a military setting is important-precisely because the standard tools of personnel economics are likely to be blunt (Acemoglu et al., 2020; Costa and Kahn, 2003).
+While our findings refer to a specific setting and group of individuals, every army-and many non-military organizations-use non-financial incentives to create status competition amongst employees (Frey, 2007; Besley and Ghatak, 2008; Moldovanu, Sela, and Shi, 2007).
+Military data on pilots allow us to use individual-level outcome data and to measure risk-taking.
+We find that high-powered incentives-in the form of public recognition-may backfire precisely because concerns about relative standing can induce too much risk-taking.
+Whereas the literature on incentives in the military has traditionally emphasized the importance of collaborative effort (Stouffer et al., 1949; Mcpherson, 1997; Van Creveld, 2007), we highlight the importance of individual incentives and personal competition as key determinants of military performance.

-The paper proceeds as follows.
-Section II provides background on the German air force during World War II and on the data we use.
-In Section III we present the main findings, and Section IV discusses mechanisms, alternative interpretations and presents additional robustness checks.
-We conclude in Section V.
+The article proceeds as follows.
+Section 2 provides background on the German air force during World War II and on the data we use.
+In Section 3, we present the main findings, and Section 4 discusses mechanisms, alternative interpretations and presents additional robustness checks.
+We conclude in Section 5.

-II.
-HISTORICAL BACKGROUND AND DATA
+2. HISTORICAL BACKGROUND AND DATA